delete-files-and-directories-linux

 …Linux returns the error “Directory not empty”.

-The reason of this error becomes clear when we check the manual for the rmdir command.
+The reason for this error becomes clear when we check the manual for the rmdir command.

 delete directory on Linux with rmdir

-As you can see from the man page the rmdir command can only be used if the directory is empty.
+As you can see from the man page, the rmdir command only deletes an empty directory.

 So, how do we delete a directory that is not empty?

-How to Delete a Linux Directory that is Not Empty
+How to Remove a Directory in Linux When It is Not Empty

 Let’s see what happens…